SDG 6: Clean Water & Sanitation

 Testing the waters: local communities engage with sustainable water practices

-Dr Marilu Melo Zurita from the UNSW School of Humanities & Languages is leading a team of social scientists and water engineers to work with local communities to maintain the health of their waterways.
-UNSW is partnering with Riverwood Community Centre in Canterbury Bankstown and Georges Riverkeeper through the Georges River Combined Councils’ Committee for the research.
+UNSW’s Dr Marilu Melo Zurita led a team of social scientists and water engineers to work with local communities to maintain the health of their waterways.
+UNSW partnered with Riverwood Community Centre in Canterbury Bankstown and Georges Riverkeeper through the Georges River Combined Councils’ Committee for the research.

-The project, funded by Sydney Water, aims to develop a community engagement model for local councils to improve community knowledge of local stormwater management systems and promote meaningful long-term connections with water.
-The project will also deliver community-led sessions, develop new wetlands signage and community participation activities, such as community-guided tours, to promote that sense of community ownership.
+The project, funded by Sydney Water, aimed to develop a community engagement model for local councils to improve community knowledge of local stormwater management systems and promote meaningful long-term connections with water.
+The project also delivered community-led sessions, developed new wetlands signage and community participation activities, such as community-guided tours, to promote a sense of community ownership.

 UNSW Global Water Institute

 The UNSW Global Water Institute (UNSW-GWI) is a world leader in water research, innovation and problem solving.
-The Institute is a truly multi-disciplinary venture, drawing on water expertise across UNSW to create the Nation’s most advanced water knowledge hub.
-This includes:
+The Institute is a truly multi-disciplinary venture, drawing on water expertise across UNSW to create the nation’s most advanced water knowledge hub.
+This includes involvement from:

 100%